NateFerrero/cmd.js/README.md

 </script>
 ```

-### Comparison With Vanilla JS
+## Chaining Example

-Sort the users by increasing age, and display the name and id of each user.
+Goal: sort the users by increasing age, and display the name and id of each user.

 #### Data Set